apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/service-configuration.md

 • A fallback policy is used when a service request is abnormal.

 ## [Parameter Validation](/build-provider/configuration/parameter-validator.html)
 • Users can set parameter validation rules in the provider's configuration.
-The rules will validate input parameters when APIs are called, so the parameters can be defined in a specific format.
+The rules will validate input parameters when provider APIs are called, so the parameters can be defined in a specific format.